ivarurdalen/ivarurdalen/README.md

 🎓 I'm currently pursuing an [MSc in Financial Engineering](https://www.wqu.edu/programs/mscfe/) at [World Quant University](https://www.wqu.edu/)

-🚀 Here on GitHub I work on personal projects to develop my skills as a Financial Engineer / Data Scientist and Quantitative Developer.
+🚀 Here on GitHub I work on personal projects to develop my skills as a Data Engineer / Quantitative Developer.

 <!--
 **ivarurdalen/ivarurdalen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.